mothur/mothur.github.io/_wiki/list.seqs.md

 At least one of the following options must be used.
-Each of these options will generate a file ending in accnos that contains a single column containing the list of the sequences contained in the input file.
+Each of these options will generate a file ending in accnos that contains a single column containing the list of the sequences contained in the input files.

 ### fastq option